 You may have some questions about how an SR-22 works if you share a policy and cars with a spouse or partner.
 Here we’ll explain the effect SR-22 insurance has on other drivers in your household.

-Question: Can my wife and I have the same insurance policy if I need an SR-22 and she doesn't?
-I don’t currently own a car, but she does.
-We just got married and are trying to figure this out.
+Can my wife and I have the same insurance policy if I need an SR-22 and she doesn’t

-Answer: Yes, you and your wife can be on the same car insurance policy even if you are in need of a SR-22 and she is not.
-Many drivers who are required to carry a SR-22 have a spouse that doesn’t need this proof of financial responsibility, yet both are on same auto policy so that each can drive all the cars in the household.
+Yes, you and your wife can be on the same car insurance policy even if you need SR-22 insurance and she does not.
+Many drivers who are required to carry an SR-22 have a spouse that doesn’t need this proof of financial responsibility, yet both are on the same auto policy so that each can drive all the cars in the household.

 You and your spouse being on the same policy makes sense for your situation; thus, you need to discuss the issue with her current car insurance provider.
 Once you know the cost of adding you to the policy and the SR-22 filing, shop around to make sure you are getting the lowest car insurance rates possible.

-Just because you have the need for a SR-22 doesn’t mean that there aren’t opportunities to save money on car insurance.
-Rating systems vary from one insurer to another, so some auto insurance companies will see you as less of a risk than others will -- and their prices will reflect this.
+Just because you have the need for an SR-22 doesn’t mean that there aren’t opportunities to save money on car insurance by doing an auto insurance quotes comparison.
+Rating systems vary from one insurer to another, so some auto insurance companies will see you as less of a risk than others will — and their prices will reflect this.